JetBrains/kotlin-web-site/docs/topics/equality.md

 For values represented by primitive types at runtime (for example, `Int`), the `===` equality check is equivalent to the `==` check.

 > The referential equality is implemented differently in Kotlin/JS.
-For more information about equality in Kotlin/JS, see the [Kotlin/JS](js-interop.md#equality) documentation.
+For more information about equality, see the [Kotlin/JS](js-interop.md#equality) documentation.
 >
 {type="tip"}